 While in a police van en route to police headquarters on West Bell Street, Brown allegedly spat on a screen partition.
 He is also accused of shouting, swearing and threatening police officers.

-A fourth charge alleges that he smashed his partner’s phone against a toilet on Kilbride Place.
+A fourth charge alleges that he smashed his partner’s phone against a toilet.

 Brown is also accused of causing a Jack Russell/poodle cross unnecessary suffering by punching the dog on the head before throwing the dog into a TV unit, causing injury.

 All of the offences were allegedly committed while Brown was subject to four bail orders from Dundee Sheriff Court.